python/mypy/mypyc/doc/introduction.rst

   be able to use mypyc to get performance comparable to your original C extension.

-* You are writing a new module that needs high performance.
+* You are writing a new module that needs to be fast.
 You write the module in Python, but focus on primitives that mypyc can compile efficiently.
 Performance is much higher than pure Python, while you have greatly higher developer productivity compared to writing an extension in C.